davigmacode/animated_repeatable/README.md

   // Set the animation duration to 500 milliseconds for each direction (forward and backward)
   duration: const Duration(milliseconds: 500),

+  // Use different transition for backward animation (optional)
+  reverseTransition: AnimatedRepeatable.shakeX,

+  // Use a curve to ease the animation (optional)
+  curve: Curves.bounceOut,

   // Set a delay before the reverse animation starts (optional)
-  backwardDelay: const Duration(milliseconds: 200),
+  reverseDelay: const Duration(milliseconds: 200),

   // Set a different duration for the backward animation (optional)
-  backwardDuration: const Duration(milliseconds: 500),
+  reverseDuration: const Duration(milliseconds: 500),

   // Callbacks for various animation lifecycle events (optional)
   onStart: () => debugPrint('Animation Started'),